pialuna/voice-cms/README.md

 ### Collections

 A Voice CMS project contains one or more collections.
 A collection represents a specific content schema that is used by the voice app.
 It can be seen as a table that has at least two properties that are represented as columns.

 For example, a `Responses` collection may be used to manage the voice app's responses.
-It includes at least two columns:
+It includes two columns:
-* A `key` used as identifier
+* A `key` used as identifier (a basic textfield)
 * A `response` text array field that contains the app output

 ![Responses Collection](/docs/responses-collection.png)